Support for youth climate strikes must mean real action, not more empty words

 We’re working to ensure the new Climate Change Act delivers our fair share of global greenhouse gas cuts, and builds a just transition towards a fairer, healthier, zero-carbon Scotland.

 To set Scotland on a path consistent with the Paris Agreement aims of keeping global warming below 2ºC, and preferably to 1.5C, we need stronger targets, together with new policies to deliver rapid emissions cuts.

-Set new targets to urgently cut Scotland’s emissions
+Set stronger targets to cut climate emissions

 Commit to urgent climate action